PundiAI/fx-docs/validators/validator-setup.md

 # Without ledger
 fxcored keys add <_name>
 ```
-> This creates a new token holding account for you, do record the mnemonic phrase in a safe place.
+> Note: This creates a new token holding account for you, do record the mnemonic phrase in a safe place.
 Take note of the address so that you can fund the account.
 The `_name` will be used again later.

 For example: